FreedomIntelligence/ALLaVA/README.md

 We regenerate the answer of Wizard_evol_instruct with GPT-4-Turbo.

 ### Dataset Cards
 All datasets can be found [here](https://huggingface.co/datasets/FreedomIntelligence/ALLaVA-4V).
-The structure is shown below:
+The structure of naming is shown below:
 ```bash
 ALLaVA-4V
 ├── ALLaVA-Caption-4V